How to drink coffee like an American

 How to get an American coffee abroad:

 If you want to enjoy an American-style coffee while travelling, you’ll have to be very particular about what you order.
 For example, Australians are very proud of their own coffee culture and will give you blank looks if you reject their steamed milk and ask for a serving of cold milk.

-Italy is the simplest order, where you can simply request an Americano and get what you need (the hot water may be served on the side) – just don’t expect to drink it on the go.
+Italy is the simplest order, where you can request an Americano and get what you need (the hot water may be served on the side) – don’t expect to drink it on the go.
 In France, you’ll want to ask for a “cafe allongé”.
 These aren’t quite as strong as an espresso but will give you more of a kick than an Americano.
 You should be able to get a long coffee in Greece (as most places use espresso machines) but will need to explain that you want your espresso topped up with hot water.
 You can read more about ordering American coffee around the world here.